 Finally, the Complainant contends that the disputed domain name was registered and is being used in bad faith.
-It contends that the disputed domain name clearly targets the Complainant's activity, that the Respondent must have been aware of the Complainant at the time of registration of the disputed domain name and that the Respondent registered the disputed domain name precisely to capitalize on the Trademark.
-In addition, the Complainant contends that the registration of the disputed domain name prevents the Complainant from reflecting the Trademarks in a corresponding domain name, that the Respondent's non-use of the disputed domain name is in bad faith and that the Respondent tries to attract internet users for commercial gain by creating a likelihood of confusion with the Complainant.
+It contends that the Respondent must have been aware of the Complainant and its well-known Trademarks at the time of registration of the disputed domain name and that the Respondent's non-use of the disputed domain name is an evidence of bad faith.